We will develop strong leaders to manage natural resources, collaborate with First Nation communities, and operate in northern environments.

 For many people living in the territory, moving south for education or training purposes is not an option.
 The challenges of leaving their family and moving to a large institution in the city has limited their educational success.

-• 28% of credit students self-identify as Indigenous
+28% of credit students identify as First Nations

 At the present time